playcanvas/blog/_posts/2016-01-26-new-and-improved-sound-component.markdown

 ### Audio Visualizer

-This [tutorial](http://developer.playcanvas.com/en/tutorials/intermediate/music-visualizer/) shows you how to build a music visualizer using a sound component and an Analyser node.
+This [tutorial](http://developer.playcanvas.com/en/tutorials/intermediate/music-visualizer/) shows you how to build a music visualizer using a sound component and an Analyzer node.

 Go forth and **make some noise!**